WVINBREbootcamp/WVINBREbootcamp.github.io/About.md

 ---
 layout: page
 title: About
-subtitle: A comprehensive introductory bootcamp for biology undergraduates.
+subtitle: A comprehensive introductory bootcamp for undergraduates.
 ---

 This four week long bootcamp is designed to take you from little/no computational experience to bioinformatic literacy.
 At the end of this course you will: